 4 min read

-Introducing Shutter Network — Combating Front Running and Malicious MEV Using Threshold Cryptography
+Introducing Shutter — Combating Front Running and Malicious MEV Using Threshold Cryptography

-Introducing Shutter Network — Combating Front Running and Malicious MEV Using Threshold Cryptography
+Introducing Shutter — Combating Front Running and Malicious MEV Using Threshold Cryptography

-We would like to introduce Shutter Network, an open-source project that aims to prevent front running on Ethereum by using a threshold cryptography-based distributed key generation (DKG) protocol.
+We would like to introduce Shutter, an open-source project that aims to prevent front running on Ethereum by using a threshold cryptography-based Distributed Key Generation (DKG) protocol.
 Its first instantiation will be a simple drop-in solution for smart contracts.
 A testnet version of this system will be released on Goerli shortly.

 The term MEV was coined by Phil Daian et al. and describes revenue that block producers can extract by selecting, injecting, ordering, and censoring transactions.
 The MEV extracted in 2020 alone was worth more than $314M — and that is only a lower bound.
 Oftentimes, the MEV is not captured by the block producers themselves, but rather by independent entities using sophisticated bots.